LuisTorres262/Creating-a-Virtual-Machine/README.md

 19.)
 You'll now see the option to delete, you want to click all the boxes, to delete the Network Interface and Public IP address.
 Click delete.
 Give it a minute or two to delete.
-21.)
-Boom.
-Should be done now.
-Going back to the Home for the Virtual Machines, it should be cleared out.